-Create a SIP domain for each domain of which Session Manager will need to be aware in order to route calls.
-For the compliance test, this includes the enterprise domain (avayalab2.com).
+Create a SIP domain for each domain that Session Manager will need to be aware in order to route calls.
+For the compliance test, this includes the enterprise domain avayalab2.com.
 Navigate to Routing \rightarrow Domains in the left-hand navigation pane and click the New button in the right pane (not shown).
 In the new right pane that appears (shown below), fill in the following: